 No!
 To illustrate what should happen let's say that Cllr Smith is the current chair and Cllr Jones is the current vice chair.
 It will be Cllr Smith that opens the annual meeting and presides over the first item of business, to elect a chair.
 Cllr Smith, if staying on the council, has an original vote and (in the case of a tie) a second and casting vote.
 They may vote for themself.
 If they are declared re-elected as chair they stay in the chair, sign their declaration of acceptance of office of chair and then proceed to the next item of business.
 Let's say though that Cllr Smith has a challenger, Cllr Williams.
-If Cllr Williams is declared elected as chair, then at the point that Cllr Williams signs their declaration of acceptance of office of chair and then proceed to the next item of acceptance of office of chair and then proceed to the next item of business.
-Let's say though that Cllr Smith has a challenger, Cllr Williams.
-If Cllr Williams is declared elected as chair, then at the point that Cllr Williams signs their declaration of acceptance of office of chair and the cllr Williams, and it is therefore Cllr Williams that takes the chair and presides over the remainder of the meeting.
+If Cllr Williams is declared elected as chair, then at the point that Cllr Williams signs their declaration of acceptance of office of chair the office passes from Cllr Smith to Cllr Williams, and it is therefore Cllr Williams that takes the chair and presides over the remainder of the meeting.